-NOTE: Not shown are options not to require agreements for enclosures below a specific size (e.g., 100 sf for stairwell enclosure) or not to require agreements for perimeter wall (crawlspace) foundations that are less than 4-5 ft high.
-Contact OFM for assistance to add those limitations.
+NOTE: Not shown are options to not require agreements for enclosures below a specific size (e.g., 100 sf for stairwell enclosure) or to not require agreements for perimeter wall (crawlspace) foundations that are less than 4-5 ft high.
+Discuss those options with OFM.